MicrosoftDocs/customer-insights/ci-docs/data/export-azure-data-lake-storage-gen2.md

 Store your data from Dynamics 365 Customer Insights - Data in a Data Lake Storage Gen2 account or use it to transfer your data to other applications.

 > [!TIP]
-> To achieve fastest data syncing to ADLS gen2 we recommend using [Dataverse's data linking service](/power-apps/maker/data-platform/azure-synapse-link-data-lake).
-This is the best solution for our [tables in Dataverse]([url](/dynamics365/customer-insights/data/tables#customer-insights---data-tables-in-dataverse)).
+> To achieve the fastest data sync to Azure Data Lake Storage Gen2 we recommend the [Dataverse data linking service](/power-apps/maker/data-platform/azure-synapse-link-data-lake).
+It's the ideal solution for [Customer Insights tables in Dataverse](tables.md#customer-insights---data-tables-in-dataverse).

 ## Prerequisites